primaryodors/primarydock/README.md

 PrimaryDock is stochastic so that its output will be different each time, and rerunning the application can often catch poses that previous runs may have missed.

-If you would like to contribute to this project:
-- We would be sooo very grateful for the help!
-- Please create a branch off of stable, then submit a pull request;
+Contributions are always welcome!
+Please create a branch off of stable, then submit a pull request.
-- All PRs that change the C++ classes or any of the apps must pass the master unit tests (`test/unit_test_master.sh`) before merge.
+All PRs that change the C++ classes or any of the apps must pass the master unit tests (`test/unit_test_master.sh`) before merge.
-- Use whichever { style you prefer; as long as the code is readable and it works, that's all we care about.
-- Have fun and try not to let the project vex you. (:

 Note to developers: if you run PrimaryDock under a memory utility such as valgrind, you are likely to see a lot of errors saying that uninitialized variables are being used or that conditional jumps depend on them.
 Most of these are false positives.
 Many places in the